benoleary/LesHouchesParserClasses_CPP/LHPC_CPP/README.LHPC_CPP.txt

  * C++ library code

- I have written LhefParserExample.cpp and SlhaParserExample.cpp as examples for how to use the codes.
+ I have written LhcoParserExample.cpp, LhefParserExample.cpp and
+ SlhaParserExample.cpp as examples for how to use the codes.
 I hope that they are commented well enough to be understandable.
 Some basic knowledge of C++ (such as knowing what templates are) is required.

+** LHPC::LhcoParser
+   - this class is for reading in events from a file in the LHCO format.

+ The essential functionality of this class is already covered by MadAnalysis 5.
+ The LhcoParser class was written independently of MadAnalysis, and provides the functionality of reading LHCO files directly into C++ code.

+ The intended use of LhcoParser is that an instance of the class is constructed with the name of the LHCO-format file that it should open, then readNextEvent() is called for as long as necessary.
+The readNextEvent() function returns false when the file can no longer be read, which in normal circumstances is when the end of the file has been reached.

+ The LhcoParser holds a single event at a time, as a LHPC::LHCO::LhcoEvent, which holds the information from the 1st line of the event directly and the objects information as a set of LHPC::LHCO::ObjectLine instances, which each hold the information of a single line describing an object and its momentum from the event.

+ One can read LhcoEvent.hpp and ObjectLine.hpp for the full information on these classes, but I expect that, for an example LhcoEvent called exampleEvent, exampleEvent.getObjectsOfType( int const whichType ) to get std::list< ObjectLine const* >s of all the objects of a given type in the event, and exampleEvent[ whichLine ] to get the line number whichLine (the first line is 1, not 0) would be the most used functions.
+I expect that, for each example
+ ObjectLine called exampleLine, exampleLine.getTransverseMomentum() and the other named functions, or equivalently exampleLine[ whichEntry ], to get the whichEntry-th number of the line (starting with 0 for the object number, followed by its type at [ 1 ], pseudorapidity at [ 2 ] and so on) would be the most-used functions.

 ** LHPC::LhefParser